nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 </div>

 Upon invoking `OpenCaseCommand#execute()`, the class will extract the `Case` that is to be opened, and update the state in `StateManager`.
+Upon observing a change in state, the GUI will then extract the `Case` and update its display panel with the case information.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** When the user gives an invalid `Index`, such as `open case -1`, `OpenCaseCommand` will raise and error and display the proper command format for the user.
 </div>